proxmox/proxmox-backup/docs/administration-guide.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is used for virtual machine images and other large binary data.
-Content is split into fixed sized chunks.
+Content is split into fixed-sized chunks.

 Binary Data (BLOBs)